prabakarankannan/ratelimit-spring-boot-starter/README.md

  - Spring Boot `2.2.3.RELEASE` (Also, should work with any spring boot versions)

 ### Configuration
-The configuration can be done in the application.properties / application.yml.
+The configuration can be done in the application.yml.
 ```yaml
 rate-limit:
   enabled: true